How to become an official

 New officials (includes anyone who has not been registered in the past 2 yrs) click here for information.

-Complete on-line modules under your name and then register for a clinic.
+Complete on-line modules (HU - ONLINE officiating 1/2) under your name and then register for a clinic.
 This must be done by all NEW officials.

-SECOND: Attend a Officiating Level 1/2 Clinic, pay your Clinic Fees..
+SECOND: Attend an Official Level 1-2 Clinic, pay your Clinic Fees..

 THIRD: Contact your local referee association to let them know you have completed your online course and attended a classroom clinic.
 Pay Registration/Membership Fees to your local association.